Domestic Assault and Battery

 In addition to potential jail time, a domestic assault and battery charges with it potentially restrictive probation terms including attendance at an anger management program or a certified batter’s program.
 The certified batter’s program is a very long and intensive program that is time consuming and is a very onerous condition of probation.

-- What is the next step you should take?
+What is the next step I should take?

 A domestic assault and battery is a serious criminal charge.
 If you are charged with a domestic assault and battery do not talk to anyone, call DelSignore Law and schedule a phone appointment to discuss your case with either Attorney DelSignore or Attorney Julie Gaudreau.